 We live in a time where there is a global push towards freedom of individuals to live how they see fit—provided that they do not infringe on the rights of others.
-While this seems entirely fair on the surface, there are indeed some grey areas to this general rule.
+While this seems entirely fair on the surface, there are some grey areas to this general rule.
 Also, the pursuit of personal liberty can cause some unintended negative consequences for those who make this choice.
-Such effects can range from minor to far-reaching situations, to even circumstances that may be life-threatening.
+Such effects can range from minor to far-reaching situations to even circumstances that may be life-threatening.
 One of those choices that often puts individuals at odds with others, particularly strangers and constituted authority, is how we choose to appear—how we decide to dress when we look in public.

 Throughout history and even in present times, people have used dressing to convey overt or covert messages.
 The Greeks used their bright white robes to convey nobility.
 Monks dressed and still dress merely to express piety and detachment from worldly pursuits.
 Muslim women wore and yet wear Hijabs to convey modesty.
 This can gain respect from others by just stepping into a room.
 On the other hand, the sight of a group of men in Viking attire usually struck fear in the minds of innocent villagers.
-Pirates and women of the night also appeared in a way that immediately sets off alarm bells to say the very least.
-In current times, things are not so distinct—fashion and pop culture have evolved in such a way that there are no clear codes to determine who is who.
+Pirates and women of the night also appeared in a way that immediately sets off alarm bells, to say the very least.
+In current times, things are not so distinct—fashion and pop culture have evolved so that there are no clear codes to determine who is who.
 We are only left with our gut instinct, which could be misleading at times.

-The topic of dressing is a very sensitive one, as many people see their fashion sense as merely an expression of individuality, not a character trait, and will be quick to state that it should not serve as a judge of their character.
+The topic of dressing is a susceptible one.
+Many people see their fashion sense as merely an expression of individuality, not a character trait, and will be quick to state that it should not serve as a judge of their character.
 The famous saying that you cannot judge a book by its cover is something that many are quick to reiterate.
 However, is it a realistic way of going about life?
 Can we expect that the world sees us as responsible people when we put in enormous effort to make ourselves look otherwise?
-Keep in mind that we encounter strangers every day who do not know much about us and can only form an opinion about us solely by what they see, at least until they have a proper interaction with us.
+Remember that we encounter strangers every day who do not know much about us and can only form an opinion about us solely by what they see, at least until they have a proper interaction with us.
 Perception is everything.
 How we portray ourselves is what will carve a perceptive monument in the minds of others about who we are.

 “The way that people dress makes them part of an army, dressed in their own uniform, determined to do something.” — Suzy Menkes

-There have been some interesting scientific studies which have investigated why people—fairly or unfairly—tend to judge the character of others by their appearance.
+There have been some interesting scientific studies investigating why people—fairly or unfairly—tend to judge the character of others by their appearance.
 Research by the New York University, studying how people form impressions of others, found that upon the first contact with a stranger, the posterior cingular cortex and amygdala in the brain sort information by its subjective importance and summarize it into an ultimate score—a first impression.
 This is a sort of self-defense mechanism that allows us to determine whether a person could be dangerous to us or not.
 It is formed based on years of experience and can be influenced by our worldview of stereotypes.
-There is also an array of psychological surveys confirming the impact of clothing choices on the way we perceive each other.
+There is also an array of psychological surveys confirming the impact of clothing choices on how we perceive each other.
 Perception is everything.

-Again, these assessments may ultimately prove to be wrong or unfair, but they do exist and form a basis of how humans can determine whom they would like to associate with.
+Again, these assessments may ultimately prove to be wrong or unfair, but they exist and form a basis for how humans can determine whom they would like to associate with.
 It could be the difference between a person getting their dream job or not, based on how the interviewer assesses them.
 It could be the difference concerning whether people would take you seriously or not in the place of work or not.
 It could even be what is barring someone from getting the promotion that they honestly deserve.
 This could also mean the world difference between getting the phone number of your dream girl and being turned down.
-Perception is everything, and to be honest, perception eventually becomes our realities.
+Perception is everything, and to be honest, perception eventually becomes our reality.